Firewood processor: Saw station

 The log is sawn by either a hydraulically operated chainsaw harvester bar, or on larger machines, a very large circular saw blade, or a guillotine powered either directly from a pto (tractor or engine powered) or by hydraulics.
 When the cut is completed, the "round" drops into position to be split in the next process.

 Splitting chamber

 Here, the log is simply forced into a wedge that splits the round into anywhere between two and sixteen pieces, depending on the size of the logs and the intended market.
 Multitek North America patented a 16 way, box head splitter which can handle up to 18 inch diameter logs.
+Timberwolf's 4-way, 6-way, 8-way and 12-way wedges are designed to handle up to 24in diameter logs.

 Outfeed

 Typically a conveyor -chain or belt- pulls the split firewood away from the processor and into a waiting delivery truck's box or a woodpile for later handling.
 Some setups will use multiple conveyors and introduce a tumbling system to clean the firewood.

 The output capacity of a firewood processor varies with the size and cost of the machine, from one cord per hour on a $22,000 entry-level machine (2020 prices)., up to five or six cords per hour on a $60,000 industrial machine.
 (2020 prices).
 See notes on output capacity ratings below.

 The choice of machine depends on a large number of variables other than straight production output.
 Different markets require different processing.
 For example, people who heat with large outside wood boilers prefer large, slow-burning pieces of hardwood, while a good campfire is made of small pieces of fast-burning softwood.
 Restaurants with wood-fired ovens prefer small pieces as well, but of hardwood or specialty species.